folio-org/raml-module-builder/README.md

 Assert.assertEquals("THIS IS A TEST", message.getMessage());
 ```

-An additional option to use the Drool's framework in the RMB is to load rules dynamically.
+An additional option to use the Drools framework in the RMB is to load rules dynamically.
 For example, a module may decide to store Drool `.drl` files in a database.
 This allows a module to allow admin users to update rules in the database and then load them into the RMB validation mechanism for use at runtime.

 ```
       Rules rules = new Rules(List<String> rulesLoaded);